 Wurtzel also writes, “If you can’t pay your own rent, you are not an adult.
 You are a dependent.”

 What an interesting statement.
 Are people in nursing homes not adults? (“Sorry, Granddad.
-Fighting in World War II apparently didn’t make you a man, since Social Security is now shelling out for your sponge baths.”)
+Fighting in World War II apparently didn’t make you a man, since Social Security is now shelling out for your expenses.”)

 I do think that children benefit from having a mother who lives a full and gentlewomanly life, including a professional side, as well as aspects of philanthropy and lifelong education.
 Few people can do all these things at one time.
 I like to refer to a “portfolio” of a gentlewomanly life because, just like an investment portfolio, you change the distribution of your assets over time in response to changing goals and circumstances.